Zachariah-Weir/OS_Comparison/README.md

 #### Alternate How

-- This scenario will be user to user application.
+- This scenario will be user application to user application.
 - This will make it so that both OSes will use IPC between applications.
 - Mono will directly IPC between the applications.
 - Micro will: application -> kernel -> application.